jiayao09/RobotArm/README.md

 </br>

 #  RECENT UPDATE:
 I've recently decided to increase the arm's degrees of freedom from 4 to 6.
 This design demo builds upon the Niryo One concept by adding new elements.
-The detail drawing and bill of materials (BOM) will be updated later.
+The detail drawing and bill of materials (BOM) is up-to-date.
 The new design expands on the original functionality by including new interfaces and hardware.

 ![image](https://user-images.githubusercontent.com/110358483/217668174-f154ac08-14d3-46f3-9299-00e5b8e42595.png)